josevalim/erl_phoenix/README.md

   * `erlix_view` - a module that generates view modules given a template.
 Note the example app still use .heex templates, but additional templating languages can be added, as many have done in the Elixir community

-  * `erlix_live_view` (coming soon) - an Erlang behaviour for Erlang-written LiveViews
+  * `erlix_live_view` - an Erlang behaviour for Erlang-written LiveViews

 Because Elixir macros work on Elixir AST, and Elixir AST is nothing more the well-defined data structures, any BEAM language can manipulate them!
 While we call `erlix_view`/`erlix_router` on `src/erl_phoenix_app.erl`, a Mix/Rebar3 plugin (or a parse transform) could move the call to compile-time if desired.

+Hopefully this repository moves the conversation forward with practical examples and places where the integration between Elixir and other BEAM languages can improve.

 ## Summing up

-I hope this gives more nuance to the notion that "Phoenix (and additional libs) are mostly macros" or that "macros are not usable from other languages".
+I hope this gives more nuance to the notion that "Elixir's interop is poor" or "Phoenix (and additional libs) are mostly macros".
 In particular:

   * Much of the Elixir tooling, including ExDoc, Hex, and the Elixir compiler, were written with interoperability in mind.
 The goal is always to contribute upstream whenever possible (instead of relying on non-BEAM languages)